Brightside2456/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - To print a text to standart output - echo text
 - To print a text to standart output - echo text
 - To print a text to standart output - echo text
+- To print a text to standart output - echo text